valle000111/aviation-covid/README.md

   - `tourism.csv`:
     Data on tourism arrivals for the selected countries.

-`covid.csv` and `international_travel_covid.csv` are given as backup in case the web download is not available anymore.
+`covid.csv` and `international_travel_covid.csv` are given as a Backup in Case the Web Download is not available anymore.

 - **`LaTeX Sources`**: